 Does anyone have any ideas for substitutes for Band Aids?
 It seems that certain parts of my skin, i.e. inside forearm, tummy, back of hand, etc., have become very sensitive to the adhesive.
 I actually have one place that looks like the sticky part has left a scar.
 I'm hoping it will eventually go away, but who knows.

 I'm also allergic to bandaids and its a pain!
 I was put in the hospital for second degree burns from the adhesive.
-I find that the only thing I can use is paper towel, and hope that the cut will heal by itself.

 My dermatologist calls this 'band-aid burn'.
 It is becoming very common.
 It is in the family of the latex allergy, even if you are not allergic to anything else.
 You really need to avoid contact with all kinds of rubber, latex gloves, and adhesives, at least as far as contact w/ the skin and mucous membranes, because this is an allergy that may escalate over time.
 It is wise to stay clear of it, where possible, without becoming 'paranoid' about it.